cyrusinnovation/lift-skeleton/README.md

     A basic Scalastyle configuration has already been generated and is in scalastyle-config.xml.
 You can regenerate this file by entering the command:

         sbt scalastyle-generate-config

+8. To run scct from sbt, clean first, then use the scct:test command:

+        sbt clean scct:test

+    This will generate coverage reports in each module's target/scala_<ver>/coverage-report/ directory.
+To merge all the child reports into one, use the command:

+        sbt scct-merge-report

+    The merged report will be created under the top-level target/scala_<ver>/coverage-report/ directory.

 ### Reference